An overview of assessment and awarding arrangements for GCSE maths and English and functional skills qualifications in 2020.

 - Calculated results had to be complete and quality assured for submission between the 1st and the 19th of June 2020.

 For information on the guidance and support available from Awarding Organisations, click here

 For a practical take on calculated results, you may like to read this article by Jonathan Kay.

 Proposed changes to the assessment of GCSEs in 2021

-Ofqual have now consulted on proposed changes to the way some GCSEs, AS and A levels should be examined in summer 2021 and to the arrangements for non-exam assessments undertaken by students who will be taking exams next summer.
+Ofqual consulted on proposed changes to the way some GCSEs, AS and A levels should be examined in summer 2021 and to the arrangements for non-exam assessments undertaken by students who would be taking exams then.